 And sometimes units who can recruit themselves by talking to a certain character will prioritize doing so over staying alive.
 Palla and Catria are a good example: the first thing they do after spawning as reinforcements is fly over to Marth and talk to him.
 The problem is that the map where this happens is full of archers, and Palla and Catria are the first units to move on the enemies turn.
 This means that, if Marth is standing in range of an archer, they will fly to Marth, recruit themselves, and then immediately get shot and killed, before the player even has chance to control them.

-Chapter 2 of Genealogy of the Holy War has you dealing with Lachesis's three mediocre Paladin bodyguards which are very suidical when there are enemies in their ranges.
-These knights will surround their princess by default, so if you want to play defensively or don't want to risk having them killed off in order to obtain the Knight Ring, you have to keep Lachesis miles away from the incoming enemies.
+Chapter 2 of Genealogy of the Holy War has you dealing with Princess Raquesis's three mediocre Paladin bodyguards who are very suicidal when there are enemies in their ranges.
+These knights will surround their princess by default, so if you want to play defensively or don't want to risk having them killed off in order to obtain the very valuable Knight Ring you're given if the three and their Princess survive, you have to keep Raquesis miles away from the incoming enemies.

 The cardinal rules for Fire Emblem AI are simple: 1.
 Absent being scripted to stay put, a unit will attack if an enemy is in range even if it will both inflict zero damage and die on hte counter.
 2. The AI hates you, the player, specifically, and will attempt to kill characters over actually completing its theoretical objectives.